Student Financial Aid

-The Work-Study program enables students to earn money from part-time jobs on campus and off campus at approved non-profit organizations.
+The Work-Study program enables students to earn money from part-time jobs on campus and off-campus at approved non-profit organizations.

 Loans are funds that have to be paid back, usually after a student has graduated or left school.
 Students are asked to complete entrance and exit counseling requirements if they choose to borrow money through the student loan programs.

-The Office of Student Financial Aid may award a student a combination of grants, loans, and work in order to meet the student's need.
+The Office of Student Financial Aid may award a student a combination of grants, loans, and work to meet the student's need.
 At SF State, financial aid funds are provided by the federal government and the State of California.
 Scholarships can be awarded through the University or outside organizations.